Sleeping with your arms above your head is known as the starfish position.

 Is It Bad to Sleep with Your Arms Above Your Head?

 Sleeping on your back with your arms above your head isn’t ideal, and it may cause pain because you sleep on your back and your arms are raised.

 Sleeping on your back can result in difficulty breathing because of the way your throat and tongue press in on themselves due to gravity.
 Of course, there’s little risk of suffocating in our sleep like this.

-Our brain is skilled at ensuring we wake up when we sense something is wrong.
+Our brain ensures we wake up when we sense something is wrong.
 However, waking up in the middle of the night isn’t desirable.
-An interrupted sleep cycle can result in:
+An interrupted sleep cycle can result in the following: